 ‘The School of Pharmacy encourages us to participate in different learning activities to broaden our horizons.
 For instance, I have been engaging in outreach services with the full support of our faculty.
 We also have access to research and internship opportunities,’ Yuki said.

 Practical trainings, clinical clerkships, community and outreach programmes, as well as other forms of experiential learning, are an integral part of the curriculum.
 The School ensures that every pharmacist-to-be is equipped to face real-life workplace challenges.
-CUHK’s pharmacy students also have the opportunity to participate in overseas pharmacy exchanges to Universities outside of the region such as the University of Wisconsin Madison in the United States and the University of Toronto in Canada.
+CUHK’s pharmacy students also have the opportunity to participate in overseas pharmacy exchanges to Universities outside of the region such as the University of Arizona, the University of Colorado, the University of California San Diego, the University of Southern California, the University of Illinois Chicago in the United States, the University of Manchester in UK, the University of Toronto in Canada and the Kyoto University in Japan.
 This allows the students to appreciate a global view of pharmacy practice and broaden their perspectives.

 To Yuki, perhaps the true measure of a pharmacist’s success is his or her ability to help patients maximize the benefits of their medication.
 Very often, patients suffering from chronic diseases also have to grapple with ageing, disability and poverty, problems that can be caused or aggravated by a long-running medical condition.
 And such problems may compromise the optimal use of medication.